j-AIWG/java-ai-resource/educational-resource/docs/70-learning-paths/10-new-to-java-for-ai/30-link-10-genai-30-using-llms-in-code-30-frameworks-10-langchain4j.md

 ---
-title: Link 40 Ai Assisted Coding 10 Coding Tools
+title: Link 10 Genai 30 Using Llms In Code 30 Frameworks 10 Langchain4J
-sidebar_position: 20
+sidebar_position: 30
 hide_title: true

-linked_resource: ../40-ai-assisted-coding-10/coding-tools.md
+linked_resource: ../10-genai-30-using-llms-in-code-30-frameworks-10/langchain4j.md

 # REQUIRED TAGS — fill in all of these: